fonsp/Pluto.jl/README.md

 # Eris

-Eris is a Notebook platform for scientific programing in Julia inspired by Jupyter and based on Pluto.jl and Neptune.jl.
+Eris is a Notebook platform for scientific programing in Julia using the JIVE framework.
+Eris is inspired by Jupyter and based on Pluto.jl and Neptune.jl.
 Like Neptune.jl, Eris removes the 'reactive' aspect of Pluto (where all cells re-evaluate every time a single cell is evaluated or re-evaluated) because it is mainly intended to be used with projects or applications which are logically sequential or linear in execution/design.

 Eris notebooks are: